aizubair21/aizubair21/README.md

         - I have skilled working with MySQL database.
 But, with Laravel <b>Eluquest ORM </b> Model PostgreSQL easily be handeled.

     - ### SPA Application
       I managed SPA Application using vue with laravel under the InertiaJs echosystem.
-Inertia gives us use Laravel Back manage and Front end with Vue components.
+Inertia gives us use Laravel Back-end manage and Front end with Vue components.
 Have some fachilities to use all of laravel features, inclulding
       - Laravel `Routing` system instead of vue routing.
 All routing and SPA techinique manageged by `InertiaJs`.
       - Laravel `Controller`.
       - Laravel `Middlewere`.
       - Laravel default `Authentication` system with sanctum API token.
       - Full Back-End support of Laravel.